 Writers in the class will have a chance to practice especially the art of revising your stories and memoirs and, equally important, the practice of holding an audience: shaping a work of original writing in contemporary contexts of print and multimedia platforms

 Writers will find their attention directed toward reading, writing, and designing; choosing words in relation to sound, history, shape, length, depth, and pause, for example.
 They will explore topics such as character, dialogue, profluence, epiphany, scale and perspective.
 Each writer in the class will develop a set of customized readings, write along with fellow writers, and select, over time, materials for an individual portfolio of creative work.
 At the same time, creative writers in the class may also, under advisement after enrollment, choose to participate in The HKU GUILD; www.hkuguild.com

 This course will not only help to develop skills in creative writing but those of historical analysis inseparable from contemporary contexts of digital and multimedia platforms and perception.
 Writers in the class will also develop an expertise in writing and close observation that will contribute to critical studies and theory in other courses and specializations in undergraduate studies.

 Histories of “genre,” form, and storytelling in English and comparative contexts; fresh perspectives on the institutional and historical developments of critical and creative writing in Asia, North America, the UK, Asia, and more; elements of craft in narrative, including: Rising Action; Multiple Points of View; Literal and Essential Actions; Time, Plot, and Action; Sequence, Repetition and Structure; Blueprints, Convictions, Beginnings and Endings, and more.

-Workshops and assignments will include exercises for the eyes, ears, memory, and participation in history with other writers.
+Classes will include writers' practices for eyes, ears, memory, and participation in history with other writers.
 Learning how to sharpen observation as a writer and to revise your manuscript as an editor will inform work in other classes and disciplines.
-There will be class exercises, reading assignments, homework exercises, and guided work toward a final Creative Portfolio.